Skip to main content

 Fundamentals

-Typically, this penalty is structured as a surcharge or the forfeiture of a discount on premiums, capped at a specific percentage of the cost of self-only coverage.
+Typically, this penalty is structured as a surcharge or the forfeiture of a discount on health insurance premiums, capped at a specific percentage of the cost of self-only coverage.
 For programs targeting tobacco use, this figure can be higher.
 This financial stipulation represents the surface-level answer to your query.

 A more profound penalty, however, operates silently within your own biology.
 Viewing this from a physiological perspective, the true consequence of disengagement from one’s own wellness is the progressive dysregulation of the body’s intricate operating systems.
 Your body functions as a cohesive whole, orchestrated largely by the endocrine system.